healthchecks/healthchecks/templates/docs/introduction.md

 **Grace Time** is one of the configuration parameters you can set for each check.
 It is the additional time to wait before sending an alert when a check is late.
 Use this parameter to account for minor, expected deviations in job execution times.

+When a check is considered *late* depends on whether the check uses a simple or cron schedule, and whether or not you are
+[tracking job durations](measuring_script_run_time/) using the "start" events.

+For **simple schedules**, the check is late when the checks's configured period has passed.
+For example, consider a periodic task that should run every hour, and the gaps between runs should not deviate by more than 5 minutes (Period = 1 hour, Grace Time = 5 minutes).
+And let's say the last successful ping arrived at 12:00.

+* At 13:00 the check will be declared late (because 1 hour will have passed since the last ping).
+* At 13:05 the check will be declared down and the alerts will go out (because 1 hour + 5 minutes will have passed since the last ping).

+For **cron and OnCalendar schedules**, the check enters the late state at the exact moment when the current wall clock time matches the schedule.
+Let's consider a cron job with the schedule `10 * * * *` (10 minutes past every hour) and grace time of 5 minutes.
+And let's say the last successful ping arrived at 12:30.

+* At 13:10 the check will be declared late (because 13:10 is the next scheduled time the cron job is expected to send a ping according to the cron schedule).
+* At 13:15 the check will be declared down and the alerts will go out (because 5 minutes will have passed since the time the cron job was expected to check in).

 If you use "start" signals to [measure job execution time](measuring_script_run_time/), Grace Time also sets the maximum allowed time gap between "start" and "success" signals.
 If a job sends a "start" signal but does not send a "success" signal within grace time, SITE_NAME will assume failure and send out alerts.

 ---